 Zakat is calculated on the personal wealth amount held once the end of the Islamic year has been reached, although many communities choose to pay their Zakat during Ramadan when the anticipated rewards are greater.

-Some communities consider held wealth at the beginning and the end of the Hawl as the only definitive value, so, talk to your local scholar for information on paying your Zakat if your held wealth fell below the Nisab value temporarily this year.
+Some communities consider held wealth at the beginning and the end of the Hawl as the only definitive value, so, talk to your local scholar for further information on paying your Zakat if your held wealth fell below the Nisab value temporarily this year.

 How Much is Zakat?